forged-ui/support/README.md

 ## Deployment Hooks

+If you would like to use the deployment hooks feature, we'll need to establish a connection with [Pusher](https://dashboard.pusher.com/accounts/sign_up).
+This is free and only takes a couple of minutes!

+> If you do not want to use deployment notifications then this whole step is optional and can be ignored within the UI.

 We connect to Pusher if you want and can listen for Forges deployment hooks.
 You can download the script needed to pass on these deployment notifications to Pusher on our [forge-ui/webhook](https://github.com/forged-ui/webhook) repo.

 Effecitvely it's a PHP script powered by composer packages which takes the JSON payload from Forge, and passes it on to Pusher, which the Forged UI listens for - Full instructions are provided within the [forge-ui/webhook](https://github.com/forged-ui/webhook) repo.